solvedbiscuit71/.dotfiles/README.md

 ./install.sh
 ```

-Then, restart your terminal for the changes to take affect.
+Then, restart your terminal for the changes to take effect.

 __Note__:
 if configuration files already exist, it's move to `~/.dotfiles_backup/`